eric2003/OneFLOW/README.md

 ```
 git clone https://github.com/eric2003/OneFLOW
 ```
-The above operation will download the source code only(prebuild thirdparty libraries are not provided)ã€‚
+The above operation will download the source code only(prebuild thirdparty libraries are not provided)‚

-1. Use cmake to configure and generate appropriate project files, for example: Makefile.
+2. Use cmake to configure and generate appropriate project files, for example: Makefile.

-2. Compile and generate executable file.
+3. Compile and generate executable file.

 ## OneFLOW DEVELOPERS
 -----------------------------------------------------------